SalesforceCommerceCloud/commerce-sdk/examples/README.md

 This directory contains example usage of the Commerce SDK.
 Each example contains valid credentials for a public demo instance.
 The examples can be executed successfully as-is, or you can edit them to provide your own credentials.

 > **WARNING:** When creating your own code, _do not_ store secrets as plaintext.
-Please store secrets in a secure location.
+Store secrets in a secure location.

-To execute an example using the latest release of the Commerce SDK, run the following code.
+To execute an example using the latest release of the Commerce SDK, run the following code:

 ```sh
 EXAMPLE='01-guest-shopper-auth-token.ts' # Substitute any example file